Human-Centered Supervision for Sentiment Analysis in Telugu: A Systematic Inquiry Beyond Accuracy: Experimental Results

-We evaluate five state-of-the-art transformer models that support Telugu: mBERT \cite{devlin2019bert}, XLM-R \cite{conneau2019unsupervised}, MuRIL \cite{khanuja2021muril}, IndicBERT \cite{joshi2022l3cube} and TeBERT \cite{joshi2022l3cube}.
+We evaluate five state-of-the-art transformer models that support Telugu: mBERT \citep{devlin2019bert}, XLM-R \citep{conneau2019unsupervised}, MuRIL \citep{khanuja2021muril}, IndicBERT \citep{joshi2022l3cube} and TeBERT \citep{joshi2022l3cube}.
 Detailed description of the models can be found in Appendix~\ref{Pre-trained}.
-Each model is trained in two settings: first, without rationales(denoted as \textit{wo/r}), and then with rationales (denoted as \textit{w/r}).
+Each model is trained in two settings: first, without rationales (denoted as \textit{wo/r}), and then with rationales (denoted as \textit{w/r}).
 Training a model without rationales allows it to learn any arbitrary class of functions, as it simply tries to fit the training data without any guidance on how its decisions align with human reasoning.
 In contrast, training with rationales explicitly curates the learning process by incorporating human-provided reasoning into the training.
 This allows the model to better align with human values during training.
-Previous studies~\cite{mathew2021hatexplain} have demonstrated that this approach helps improve the fairness of the model by providing additional supervisory signals that guide the model’s decision-making process and reduce biases in its outputs.
 For the same, we adopt a specialized loss function, following the approach proposed by Zhang et al. \citep{zhong2019fine} and Pruthi et al. \citep{pruthi2022evaluating}: we took the mean of the rationale vector, added a small constant ($1\mathrm{e}{-8}$) in the place of zeroes ($0$), and converted it into a single probability distribution ($\hat{A}$) using softmax.
 Next, we computed the attention from the \texttt{[CLS]} token to other tokens in the last layer, averaged across all attention heads ($A$).
-The new modified loss function for this training is\footnote{For neutral sentences with no rationale, we only compute the CE loss.}:
+The new modified loss function for this training is\footnote{For neutral sentences with no rationale, we only compute the CE loss.}: $ \text{Modified\ Loss} = \text{CE Loss} + \lambda \cdot \text{KL}(A \parallel \hat{A})$.

-We refer readers to Table \ref {tab:model-performance} for a consolidated overview of the models' performance.
-For a detailed overview of the selection of hyperparameters for both types of training, we refer readers to Appendix~\ref{Hyp_Tun}.